Real Talk: Grocery Shopping with Nerve Pain

-On a Facebook forum, a woman with fibromyalgia shares what her everyday struggle with being misunderstood by well-meaning family, friends, and followers who question her pain.
+On a Facebook forum, a woman with fibromyalgia shares her everyday struggle with being misunderstood by well-meaning family, friends, and followers who question her pain.

 “I wish I could sit here and tell you that I’ve learned not to care what others think.
 It’s hard because people will Facebook me, in such disbelief, like I’m lying about being chronically sick just to get attention”, she recalls, adding.
 “I’m not going to post photos of me on social media throwing up all day.
 I’m going to post the one night a month I feel well enough to go on a date with my boyfriend and people don’t understand.”

 Even something as simple as grocery shopping can be problematic for those in chronic pain.
 Walking from the car to the store on some days can be difficult, let alone completing the trip.
-Let's examine a few ways that those with fibromyalgia an other forms of chronic pain can get their shopping done.
+Let's examine a few ways that those with fibromyalgia and other forms of chronic pain can get their shopping done.

 Use the Cart

 “I have to use a motorized cart—one that only the handicap or elderly use.
 I remember in my past life, looking at someone who seemed to be healthy on the outside, get into a motorized cart and secretly judging them,” says the chronic pain sufferer from the forum, who now understands the need.

 She admits that she'd stare and think the person was being lazy.
 Now, she's in need of the cart because she too has the invisible pain.

 “People stare.
 People judge.
 People call me lazy just like I used to secretly do.
 Then some will Facebook message me,” the patient continues.
 “I wish I could let it go in one ear and out the other, but at the end of the day, I still care.”